SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Related Work

-Recently, contrastive representation learning has been extensively used in different computer vision applications such as image representation learning \cite{he2020momentum, chen2020simple,oord2018representation,tian2020contrastive}, video representation learning \cite{dorkenwald2022scvrl,hu2021contrast,qian2021spatiotemporal,recasens2021broaden,biswas2021multiple, zhu2022self, tao2022improved}, time series representation learning \cite{eldele2021time,yue2022ts2vec,franceschi2019unsupervised} and face recognition \cite{schroff2015facenet,ge2018deep,boutros2022self,chen2023identity}.
+Recently, contrastive representation learning has been extensively used in different computer vision applications such as image representation learning \cite{he2020momentum, chen2020simple,oord2018representation,tian2020contrastive}, video representation learning \cite{dorkenwald2022scvrl,hu2021contrast,qian2021spatiotemporal,recasens2021broaden,biswas2021multiple, zhu2022self}, time series representation learning \cite{eldele2021time,yue2022ts2vec,franceschi2019unsupervised}, face recognition \cite{schroff2015facenet,ge2018deep,boutros2022self}.
 Among these approaches, contrastive loss\cite{chen2020simple,he2020momentum} and triplet loss \cite{schroff2015facenet,franceschi2019unsupervised} are two popular loss functions to perform contrasting.
 The underlying idea behind the former is to pull together representations of augmented samples of the same image or video clips (i.e., positive pair) while pulling apart those of different instances (i.e., negative pair).
 The latter has the same goal but involves defining a triplet of (\textit{anchor, positive and negative pairs}), where the positive pairs (i.e., anchor and positive representations) should be close and the negative pairs (i.e., anchor and negative representations) should be far apart.

-Our proposed framework is based on the triplet loss, which is the first attempt to explore complementary information between temporal and semantic information for semi-supervised temporal action segmentation.
+The idea of visual-semantic alignment for representation enhancement has been explored in various fields such as few-shot learning \cite{zhang2023deta,afham2022visual}, meta learning \cite{zhang2022progressive} and out-of-distribution detection \cite{zhang2023global}.
+Different from most methods that operate within a supervised setting where label information is utilised to guide feature/image alignment, our SMC performs temporal-semantic contrast in a unsupervised way to fully utilise unlabelled videos.
+Furthermore, it is based on the triplet loss \cite{franceschi2019unsupervised}, which effectively reduces the dependence on noisy clustering labels, and leverages complementary information between temporal and semantic information compared with other methods.